Find out what you need to do from starting a case to getting a hearing date in the High Court.

 Type of case / action

 The first step in a claim for personal injury is to apply to the Personal Injuries Assessment Board (PIAB).
-A personal injury summons can only be issued when PIAB provides a certificate releasing the claim (medical negligence claims are treated differently).
+A personal injury summons can only be issued when the PIAB provides a certificate stating they are releasing the claim other than in medical negligence claims.

 Petition